 I often get questions about what gears to pick when going from 2x to 1x drivetrains.
-Here is my advice:
+If you just want to get a straight conversion without understanding what is going on, you can use a gear calculator

 The easiest way would be to install a 1x drivetrain with the same gear range as your old 2x setup.
 To do that, you calculate your maximum gear ratio, your minimum gear ratio and then divide one by the other.
 Say you have a road bike (it works the same for MTB obviously) with a 53-39 crank and an 11-28 cassette.
 This means your biggest gear is 53/11=4.82 and your smallest gear is 39/28=1.39 and thus the range is 4.82/1.39=3.47.